 - Plan B: The Enrollment Contract returned with a $500.00 non-refundable deposit per child to hold a spot.
-Participation in SMART TUITION can place tuition payment and Extended Day fees on a ten-month basis.
+Participation in SMART TUITION can place tuition payment on a ten-month basis, July-April.

 - Plan C: The Enrollment Contract returned with a $500.00 non-refundable deposit per child to hold a spot.
-Payment can be paid all at once due in July.
+Payment can be paid in full due in July.

 The Pennfield School offers financial assistance to families who qualify for support.
 We require new applicants to complete the following steps:

-- A copy of your 2019, or your 2020 when they are complete, 1040 Income Tax Return, the W-2 Form and all supporting schedules, including Schedule K-1 if you are a shareholder or a partner in a Partnership, submitted to SSS.
+- A copy of your 2019, or your 2020 when they are complete, 1040 Income Tax Return, the 2020 W-2 Form, and all supporting schedules, including Schedule K-1 if you are a shareholder or a partner in a Partnership, submitted to SSS.

 - Complete “The Pennfield School’s Online Financial Aid Application” form.

 SSS reviews the application and forwards a report about each family’s economic profile.
 The report includes a recommendation as to what the family can afford to pay towards tuition.
-The Pennfield School makes its determination regarding financial aid after taking into consideration the SSS recommendation, the amount of assistance requested on the school’s “Financial Aid Application” form, the individual circumstances of each particular family, and the amount of financial aid available in a given year.
-To read more about Pennfield’s financial assistance, please download our Tuition Assistance Policy.
+The Pennfield School makes its determination regarding financial aid after taking into consideration the SSS recommendation, the individual circumstances of each particular family, and the amount of financial aid at Pennfield available in a given year.

-To be considered in the first round of financial aid grants for the 2021-2022 school year, financial aid paperwork needs to be submitted to The Pennfield School’s Admission Office by Wednesday, February 10, 2021.
+To be considered in the first round of financial aid grants for the 2021-2022 school year, financial aid paperwork for new families needs to be submitted to The Pennfield School’s Admission Office by Wednesday, February 10, 2021.
 After February 10, financial aid will still be available and awarded on a rolling basis.